 Books, magazines and newspapers are always a welcome diversion.

-Don’t forget your camera and binoculars!
+Don’t forget binoculars!
 These are a great option for viewing wildlife.
 There’s so much wildlife to see on your journey – don’t miss out on your chance to see an elk like this!

 Bus Tour Travel snacks